Unraveling Sunk Cost Fallacy Relationships

 Sunk Cost Fallacy Relationships

-We’ve all been there, and by “there”, we mean in a sunk cost fallacy relationship.
-Many people will feel an overwhelming loss at the end of a relationship, responding not only to the loss of the experience, but also to the loss of all of the time, energy, and memories that are a part of that experience with that other person.
+We’ve all been there, and by “there,” we mean in a sunk cost fallacy relationship.
+Many people will feel an overwhelming loss at the end of a relationship, responding not only to the loss of the experience but also to the loss of all of the time, energy, and memories that were a part of that experience with that other person.

-Sunk cost fallacy describes the decision-making process based on “sunk costs”, these past costs being so much time, resources, and effort wasted, specifically in relationships, both romantic relationships and business relationships.
+The sunk cost fallacy describes the decision-making process based on “sunk costs,” these past costs are so much time, resources, and effort wasted, specifically in romantic and business relationships.

-Learning when a relationship may be in this sunk cost phase and how to remove yourself from that situation in a healthy way can be difficult, but it will often be the healthiest option.
-Learning from failure and a bad past investment and focusing your attention on the future is often easier said than done.
-This article will examine the fallacy and the impact that it has on relationships, as well as provide some tips to help remove yourself from that situation.
+Learning when a relationship may be in this sunk cost phase and how to remove yourself from that situation healthily can be difficult, but it will often be the healthiest option.
+Learning from failure and a bad past investment and focusing on the future is often easier said than done.
+This article will examine the fallacy and its impact on relationships, as well as provide some tips to help remove yourself from that situation.

 Sunk Cost Fallacy Explained:

-The sunk cost bias is related to the idea of loss aversion, which states that humans prefer to avoid what is perceived as the greatest loss.
-Sunk cost fallacy results when the largest loss perceived is the loss of the investment already made in the endeavor.
-Oftentimes, the sunk cost effect does not take into account any future costs that will be required to continue with the investment and push people to make poor financial decisions.
+The sunk cost bias is related to loss aversion, which states that humans prefer to avoid what is perceived as the greatest loss.
+The sunk cost fallacy results when the largest loss perceived is the loss of the investment already made in the endeavor.
+Often, the sunk cost effect does not take into account any future costs that will be required to continue with the investment, pushing people to make poor financial decisions.

 The sunk cost effect can be found in investments, negotiations, and even relationships, and it can end up impacting major future decisions and costing the person relying on the fallacy a significant amount of time and money if they keep throwing good money after bad.

-Learning when and how to keep yourself from falling prey and untangling yourself from a situation that is the result of sunk costs or the sunk cost fallacy is an important skill and one that needs to be identified and encouraged.
+Learning when and how to keep yourself from falling prey and untangling yourself from a situation resulting from sunk costs or the sunk cost fallacy is an important skill that needs to be identified and encouraged.

 Sunk Cost Fallacy Examples in Real Life: